What's Opera, Doc?: Addition to National Film Registry and rankings

 In 1992, the United States Library of Congress deemed What's Opera, Doc? "'culturally, historically, or aesthetically significant'" and selected it for induction to the National Film Registry, making it the first short cartoon to receive that honor.
-Two more Warner Bros. cartoons were later inducted into the registry: Duck Amuck in 1999 and One Froggy Evening in 2003.
-Their inclusion made Chuck Jones the only animator with three shorts thus recognized.
+Three more Warner Bros. cartoons were later inducted into the registry: Duck Amuck in 1999, Porky in Wackyland in 2000, and One Froggy Evening in 2003.

 What's Opera, Doc? in 1994 ranked number one on a list of The 50 Greatest Cartoons of all time.
 The list, compiled by animation historian Jerry Beck, was the result of his surveying and evaluating the opinions of 1,000 professional animators.
 One of those professionals was Steve Schneider, a longtime employee of Warner Bros. and an authority on the history of animated productions at the studio and an avid collector of cartoon art.
 In Beck's survey, Schneider provides his own assessment of what makes this short so outstanding:

 From its first images, that of the would-be awesome Fantasia-like figures devolving into the shadow of puny lisping Elmer Fudd, the film piles up pretensions only in order to mow them down.
 Gloriously overbaked, the film reveals that ultimately, it was only cooking up fodder for satire.
 By reducing Wagner's Ring into a subtext for an archetypal Bugs and Elmer chase, What's Opera, Doc? pulls off a dazzling mingling of reverence and ridicule.

+Roger Ebert included What's Opera, Doc?, Duck Amuck and One Froggy Evening in his canon of Great Movies.